 The Marine Invader Monitoring and Information Collaborative (MIMIC) brings together volunteers and scientific experts from state, federal, and nonprofit organizations to monitor for marine invasive species along the New England coast.
-Since MIMIC began in 2006, hundreds of trained volunteers have searched for marine invasive species at more than 130 sites from Rhode Island to Maine.
+Since MIMIC began in 2006, hundreds of trained volunteers have searched for marine invasive species at more than 140 sites from Rhode Island to Maine.

 The MIMIC monitoring program would not be possible without the many partners who recruit, coordinate, and train volunteers.
-Current MIMIC partners include the Barnstable Clean Water Coalition, Boston Harbor Islands State and National Park, Eight Towns and the Great Marsh, Gundalow Company, Harbor Watch, MassBays National Estuary Program, Massachusetts Division of Marine Fisheries, New England Aquarium, North South Rivers Watershed Association, Salem Sound Coastwatch, and Wells National Estuarine Research Reserve.
+Current MIMIC partners include the Barnstable Clean Water Coalition, Boston Harbor Islands National and State Park, Center for Coastal Studies, Eight Towns and the Great Marsh, Gundalow Company, Maria Mitchell Association, Massachusetts Bays National Estuary Partnership (MassBays), Massachusetts Division of Marine Fisheries, Massachusetts Maritime Academy, New England Aquarium, North South Rivers Watershed Association, Salem Sound Coastwatch, Tabor Academy, UMass Boston Nantucket Field Station, and Wells National Estuarine Research Reserve.

 CZM has generated a variety of resources on marine invasive species in New England, including: